-States and the federal government can help with financial, medical and nutritional issues.
+You state, local, and the federal governments can help with financial, medical and nutritional problems.

 Government Assistance Programs for pregnant women, birth mothers and children listed by state.